Home

 A split-off of stock occurs when a corporation decides to demerge part of its business to its shareholders.
 It is different from a spinoff where every shareholder receives a prorata piece of the business.
 In a split-off, the parent corporation offers to all of its shareholders the opportunity to exchange shares in the parent for shares in the split-off company.
 This is usually a tax-free exchange.
 Unlike a spinoff, the shareholder no longer owns the shares in the parent company that they exchanged.

 How do you account for a split-off?
-In the normal tax-free situation, you carry over your basis and holding period from the parent corporation shares you exchanged to the split-off shares you received.
+In the normal tax-free situation when you exchange all your shares, you carry over your basis and holding period from the parent corporation shares you exchanged to the split-off shares you received.
 You recognize no gain or loss (except for cash received in lieu of fractional shares.)

 Click on the image below